The Answer to Obesity Is Obvious If You Look at the Statistics

 Fat Intake - Quantity vs Quality

-While consuming around may seem reasonable on paper, the type consumed matters too much vegetable oil such as soy, corn or canola could lead to health problems including obesity.
+Consuming too much vegetable oil, such as soy, corn, or canola, could lead to health problems, including obesity.

 The Role of Added Sugar in Obesity